lwlss/Dubarry2015/README.md

 To see profilyzer in action, a live instance of this particular dataset can be found at [this page](http://research.ncl.ac.uk/Dubarry2015).
 Alternatively, you can download the code & data from this repository and run a local session.

 To run profilyzer in a local session:
-* Open R session and set the current working directory to the profilyzer directory
+* Open R session and set the current working directory to the one just above the profilyzer_Dubarry2015 directory
 * Ensure that you have shiny installed.
 If you do not, then execute the following in the R terminal: `install.packages("shiny")`
 * Load the shiny library by executing the following in the R terminal: `library("shiny")`
 * Finally, use profilyzer to browse the included LydallLab dataset: `runApp("profilyzer_Dubarry2015")`